ReactiveBayes/ReactiveMP.jl/docs/src/lib/node.md

 # [Nodes implementation](@id lib-node)

-In message passing framework one of the most important concept is factor node.
+In message passing framework one of the most important concepts is factor node.
 Factor node represents a local function in a factorised representation of a generative model.

 !!! note